 One of the most common mistakes many people make when shaving is using a multi-blade razor.
 These razors give a close shave but at a cost to your skin.
 When using multi-blade razors, the first blades pull the skin taunt and lift the hair out of the skin so that the subsequent blades can cut the hair below the skin line giving that close shave feel.
 The skin then grows over the cut hair, forcing the hair to push through that skin as it grows out.
 This leads to repeated irritation and red bumps.

 Instead, use single blade disposable razors such as Bic Single Edge Razors, or use a safety razor.
 We prefer safety razors as they are heavier and thus take the pressure off your hands, letting the weight of the razor instead do the work.
 You will get less skin scrapping and a more efficient shave.
 Safety Razors also produce less waste and so are better for the environment.
+For women or those with very little or soft fuzzy hair, we recommend using a single edge razor such as a Tinkle Razor.

 When using your chosen razor, shave stubble slowly with short strokes that overlap.
 Avoid shaving upwards, against the grain or shaving over same spot shaver more than once.